2 Peter 1

 Partakers of the Divine Nature

-3Accordingly, His divine power has given us all things toward life and godliness, through the knowledge of the One having called us by His own glory and excellence, 4through which He has given to us the precious and magnificent promises, so that through these you might become partakers of the divine nature, having escaped the decay in the world in desire.
+3Accordingly, His divine power has given to us all things toward life and godliness, through the knowledge of the One having called us by His own glory and excellence, 4through which He has given to us the precious and magnificent promises, so that through these you⁺ might become partakers of the divine nature, having escaped from the corruption in the world in evil desire.

-5Now also for this very reason, having brought in all earnestness, supplement into your faith virtue, and into virtue knowledge, 6and into knowledge self-control, and into self-control endurance, and into endurance godliness, 7and into godliness brotherly affection, and into brotherly affection love.
-8For these things being in you and abounding, make you neither idle nor unfruitful as to the knowledge of our Lord Jesus Christ.
-9For in whomever these things are not present, he is blind, being short sighted, having received forgetfulness of the purification from his former sins.
+5Now also for this very reason, having brought in all diligence, supply in your⁺ faith virtue, and in virtue knowledge, 6and in knowledge self-control, and in self-control perseverance, and in perseverance godliness, 7and in godliness brotherly affection, and in brotherly affection love.
+8For these things being in you⁺ and abounding make you neither idle nor unfruitful in regard to the knowledge of our Lord Jesus Christ.
+9For in whomever these things are not present, he is blind, being shortsighted, having received forgetfulness of the cleansing from his former sins.

-10Therefore, brothers, be diligent, rather, to make your calling and election sure.
-For practicing these things, never at any time shall you stumble.
-11For in this way the entrance into the eternal kingdom of our Lord and Savior Jesus Christ will be richly supplied to you.
+10Therefore, brothers, be diligent, rather, to make your⁺ calling and election sure.
+For in doing these things, never at any time shall you⁺ stumble.
+11For in this way the entrance into the eternal kingdom of our Lord and Savior Jesus Christ will be richly supplied to you⁺.

-12Therefore I will be ready always to remind you concerning these things, though knowing them and having been strengthened in the truth being present in you.
-13Now I esteem it right, as long as I am in this tabernacle, to stir you up by putting you in remembrance, 14knowing that the putting off of my tabernacle is impending, as also our Lord Jesus Christ has made clear to me.
-15And I will be diligent also for you to have at every time after my departure these things, to make a lasting remembrance.
+12Therefore I will be ready always to remind you⁺ concerning these things, though knowing them and having been strengthened in the truth being present.
+13Now I esteem it right, as long as I am in this tabernacle, to stir you⁺ up in a reminder, 14knowing that the putting off of my tabernacle is soon, as also our Lord Jesus Christ made clear to me.
+15And I will be diligent also for you⁺ to have at every time after my departure these things, to make a lasting remembrance.

 Eyewitnesses of His Majesty